Climate and Average Weather Year Round in Murcia Spain

 The average hourly wind speed in Murcia experiences mild seasonal variation over the course of the year.

 The windier part of the year lasts for 5.7 months, from November 10 to May 1, with average wind speeds of more than 8.2 miles per hour.
-The windiest day of the year is February 21, with an average hourly wind speed of 9.1 miles per hour.
+The windiest month of the year in Murcia is February, with an average hourly wind speed of 9.0 miles per hour.

 The calmer time of year lasts for 6.3 months, from May 1 to November 10.
-The calmest day of the year is September 21, with an average hourly wind speed of 7.3 miles per hour.
+The calmest month of the year in Murcia is September, with an average hourly wind speed of 7.4 miles per hour.

 The predominant average hourly wind direction in Murcia varies throughout the year.